Hivemapper/locality-utils/README.md

 ##`fullNameForLocality(name, typeCode)`

-Transforms the name and type code as they come from the Census into what we want to call a locality in our database.
-The Census calls these `NAME` and `LSAD`.
+Transforms the name and type code and class code as they come from the Census into what we want to call a locality in our database.
+The Census calls these `NAME` and `LSAD` and `CLASSFP`.
 Example:
 ```
-var county = {NAME: 'San Mateo', LSAD: '06'}
+var county = {NAME: 'San Mateo', LSAD: '06', CLASSFP: 'C1'}
-var fullName = fullNameForLocality(county.NAME, county.LSAD); // Returns 'San Mateo County'
+var fullName = fullNameForLocality(county.NAME, county.LSAD, county.CLASSFP); // Returns 'San Mateo County'
 ```

 Throws an error if the typeCode argument is malformed, or if there was no matching type.